zeeshanali/Online-Help/docs/Install_Guide/ig_ch_01_about.md

     configuration requirements as defined in this guide.

-This document is *not intended for end users* of storage solutions implemented using the Manager for Lustre\* software.
+This document is *not intended for end users* of storage solutions implemented using the Intel® Manager for Lustre* software.

 Conventions Used
 ----------------